rdlf0/chapp/README.md

 **Web Interface:**
 - Open `http://localhost:8080` in multiple browser tabs
+- Login with your username on the login page
 - Each client generates their own keys
 - Public keys are automatically shared